CAGI logo

 CAGI Youth

 CAGI youth group is vibrant and full of energy.
 The youth engage in activities such as Bible Study, talks, campings, seminars and sports with the goal of bonding, praising and also outreach to fellow youth who are unchurched.
 They also communally enjoy sleep-overs and movie nights.
-We are grateful for the leadership offered by Elder Mary Kiriaku and Mr. David Wambugu.
+We are grateful for the leadership offered by Purity Gichuru and Team.

 CAGI Men